uldyssian-sh/vmware-vm-vmxnet3-link-speed/.github/ISSUE_TEMPLATE/bug_report.md

 - VM Power State: [e.g. Powered On, Powered Off]

 **Additional context**
-Add any other context about the problem here.
+Add any other context about the problem here.# Updated Sun Nov  9 12:49:26 CET 2025